Transcendental function: Exceptional set

 In many instances the exceptional set is fairly small.
-For example, $\mathcal{E}(\exp) = \{0\},$ this was proved by Lindemann in 1882.
+For example, $\mathcal{E}(\exp) = \{0\};$ this was proved by Lindemann in 1882 (see Lindemann–Weierstrass theorem).
 In particular exp(1) = e is transcendental.
 Also, since exp(iπ) = −1 is algebraic we know that iπ cannot be algebraic.
 Since i is algebraic this implies that π is a transcendental number.

 In general, finding the exceptional set of a function is a difficult problem, but if it can be calculated then it can often lead to results in transcendental number theory.
 Here are some other known exceptional sets: